 Information Technology Sector.
 Your trust may invest significantly in securities of information technology companies.
 Technology companies are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products; the loss of patent, copyright and trademark protections; cyclical market pat-terns; evolving industry standards; and frequent new product introductions.
 Technology companies may be smaller and less experienced companies, with limited product lines, markets or financial resources.
-Technology company stocks have experienced extreme price and volume fluctuations that are often unrelated to their operating performance, and have lately experienced significant market declines in their share values.
-Also, the stocks of many internet companies have exceptionally high price-to-earnings ratios with little or no earnings histories. competitors replicating their innovation.
-Modern innovative companies may also be operating ahead of the existing regulatory mandate and run the risk of changing regulation in the future.
+Technology company stocks may experience extreme price and volume fluctuations that are often unrelated to their operating performance, and may experience significant market declines in their share values.